 Troubleshoot data pipelines

 In the dashboard, red indicators show which data pipelines encountered errors.
-The data pipeline details panel identifies some general errors.
-Org admins can view more information about data pipeline executions in the IIP dashboard and in Monitor.
+The data pipeline details panel identifies general errors.
+Environment admins can view more information about data pipeline executions in Monitor.
 Non-admin users can view more information about data pipelines in Monitor.
 This page describes how to troubleshoot some common errors.

 Failed to retrieve data